microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraAdministrativeUnit.md

 ### -MembershipType

 Specifies the membership type of the administrative unit.
 Possible values are: `dynamic` and `assigned`.
 If not set, the default value is `null`, and the membership type defaults to `assigned`.
-This is an optional parameter.
+This parameter is optional.

 ```yaml
 Type: System.String